mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Users that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the Scheduler that will periodically query Salesforce for updated/created Users that meet the defined criteria in the query.
 And then executing the batch job process with the query results.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 This is the right place to handle how your integration will react depending on the different exceptions.
 This file holds a [Error Handling](http://www.mulesoft.org/documentation/display/current/Error+Handling) that is referenced by the main flow in the business logic.